Skip to content

 • Benefits of formal education: You’ll gain technical skills and an understanding of electrical systems before jumping into an apprenticeship.

 • Types of programs available: From certificate courses to two-year degrees, there’s something for everyone.
+You can pick the type of program that best fits your timeline and electrician education requirements.

 • Duration and cost: Programs typically range from six months to two years.
 They cost anywhere from $2,000 to $20,000, so think of it as an investment in your future.